github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 ## Opting in

 Nested global settings are the source of defaults for v2 runner configs and the applicable singleton shared components.
-The GitHub App Parameter Store module, webhook, runner-binary syncer, termination watcher, and AMI housekeeper consume translated globals.
-Every v2 runner config must currently select `orchestration_provider.webhook`; no other orchestration provider is implemented.
-The wrapper is the durable provider boundary for future mutually exclusive siblings.
+The GitHub App Parameter Store module, webhook, scale-set controller, runner-binary syncer, termination watcher, and AMI housekeeper consume translated globals.
+Every v2 runner config selects exactly one of `orchestration_provider.webhook` and `orchestration_provider.scale_set`.
 Migrated v2 consumers do not fall back to matching flat inputs; those values seed the stable-mode translation only.
 The singleton-specific webhook, binary-syncer, termination-watcher, and AMI-housekeeper settings all have nested owners.
+Global scale-set settings own controller grouping, container, manifest storage, ECS, networking, logging, and tags; per-runner scale-set settings own scope, installation, identity, capacity, and boot time.
 Only module naming (`prefix`), `aws_partition`, and `aws_region` remain active flat-only inputs; legacy `iam_overrides` remains in the input schema but has no active consumer.
-Per-runner-config values override globals only inside that runner config and do not replace singleton-owned global settings.
-Each webhook runner config nevertheless contributes matcher, build-queue, and compute-provider routing data to the shared webhook, while its resolved binary-syncer enablement and OS/architecture determine shared syncer membership.
-Nested defaults mirror established v1 behavior, while nullable runner-config fields inherit the corresponding global when omitted or set to null.
-Set a global override only when the value is genuinely shared by every runner config, and put runner-specific differences in that config.
-An external `runner.iam.role` is the exception to normal inheritance: inherited managed policies and additional trust policy JSON are suppressed because the module does not manage that role.
+Webhook runner configs contribute matcher, build-queue, and compute-provider routing data to the shared webhook.
+Scale-set runner configs contribute exact-keyed compute capabilities to the shared controller provider and create no build queue or matcher entry.
+An external `runner.iam.role` suppresses inherited IAM-management inputs because the module does not manage that role.

 ```hcl
 module "multi_runner" {